Cosmic Shear constraints from HSC Year 3 with clustering calibration of the tomographic redshift distributions from DESI: Datasets

-This selection is performed in order to remove possible double-peak galaxies with photo-$z$ probability density functions reporting multi-modal distributions with a second, smaller peak around $z\sim3$.
-The cut removes $\sim31\%$ of sources in the first bin, and $\sim8\%$ of sources in the second bin \cite{HSCClusteringRau2023}.
+This selection is performed in order to remove possible galaxies with photo-$z$ probability density functions reporting multi-modal distributions with a second, smaller peak around $z\sim3$.
+The cut removes $\sim31\%$ of sources in the first bin, and $\sim8\%$ of sources in the second bin \cite{HSCClusteringRau2023}. \texttt{Mizuki} \cite{MizukiHSCTanaka2015} is a photometric redshift code using spectral fitting of templates to the galaxy photometry.

-In the rest of this analysis, when using redshifts outside of the HSC tomographic bins, the quality control cut is applied to all sources with redshifts between $z\sim0$ and $z\sim0.3$, which removes about $\sim16\%$ of the sources within that redshift range.
-The fiducial redshift value kept to determine if a redshift is included in a bin or not is $z_{\mathrm{best}}^{\texttt{DNNz}}$.
-The $_\mathrm{best}$ subscript notes the redshift point estimate that minimizes the risk function, $R(z_{\mathrm{p}})=\int P(z)L(\frac{z_{\mathrm{p}}-z}{1+z})\mathrm{d}z$, based on the individual probability density function $P(z)$ obtained through $\texttt{DNNz}$, and with $L(x)$ a loss function.
-More details can be found in the following works \cite{HSCPHotozTanaka2017, DNNZHSCNishizawa2020}.
+In the rest of this analysis, when using redshifts outside of the HSC tomographic bins, the quality control cut is also applied to all sources with redshifts between $z_\mathrm{p}\sim0$ and $z_\mathrm{p}\sim0.3$, which removes about $\sim16\%$ of the sources within that redshift range.
+Therefore, this cut is applied to all sources with $z_\mathrm{p}<0.9$.